PeteWein/butlerbot/README.md

 #### Linting

-You can also run linting on the source code, which can assist with silly syntax errors and is useful in the CI/CD pipeline.
+You can also run linting on the source code, which can assist with syntax errors/code style enforcement and is useful in the CI/CD pipeline.
 This can be from the project root with either fo the below commands:

 `npm run lint`